Trump to lift military gear ban for local police

 The story of coal’s decline has been told many times now (see this post for more), but at root, it’s not complicated: The industry’s product is outmoded.

 Natural gas and wind power are cheaper than coal power in most places, and solar power is heading the same direction.
 What’s more, wind and solar (variable renewable energy, or VRE) and natural gas complement each other.
 VRE is completely clean but variable.
 Natural gas is moderately clean but flexible.
 Variable and flexible work well together; they are the basis for the modern grid.
-(Whether we can find equally flexible but entirely clean alternatives to natural gas in the coming decades is the most pressing issue […]
+(Whether we can find equally flexible but entirely clean alternatives to natural gas in the coming decades is the most pressing issue facing […]

 Read the Full Article